This guide will be the only guide you’ll ever need for understanding and getting along with usability testing.

 Credits – optimizely.com

 It is the last phase of the software testing process – a technical quality assurance test where users go through a set of steps.
-It cannot evaluate if the product is user friendly.
+It cannot evaluate if the product is user-friendly.
+Learn more about user acceptance testing here.

 Most developers, designers, and product managers often get confused between user testing and usability testing.
 While user testing is done before the development of the product, usability testing is done after the product has been developed.